 Screen printing produces metallic inks that shimmer on dark paper, and white screen printing on colored paper is stunning.
 You can also screen print on other materials like wood veneer or tote bags.

 The Cherished design showcases how stunning metallic gold ink looks when screen printed on colored paper.

 In letterpress printing, ink is transferred from a raised surface (a printing plate) to paper using the pressure from an antique press, creating impressions in the paper.
 A custom plate is created for each ink color, then paper is hand fed through a printing press one at a time.

 Blind letterpress (also referred to a blind impress or blind deboss) is the technique of letterpress printing with an un-inked plate to press a design into the paper.
 The result is a subtle texture without color.
 Because a separate printing plate is made for blind letterpress*, it counts as a “color” for pricing purposes.

 1, 2, or 3 color designs with minimal ink coverage work best for letterpress.
 Most designs are available in letterpress, or can be re-worked to be suitable for letterpress.
 Letterpress can be paired with foil stamping or flat printing.

-*Blind letterpress—no ink, just impression—produces a subtle elegant look.
 The Harmony invitation design shown below features blind letterpress for the lace graphic on the bottom portion of the invite.

 Check back later for a more in depth look at these printing methods, and to find out about the other customization options available at Banter & Charm!
 You can find all the posts in this series here: The Wedding Stationery Guide